Community Hospital of Monterey Peninsula,

 Braxton enjoyed helping his classmates learn, write study guides, and even offer his photography skills to a project.
-He loved helping the younger Boy Scouts with their merit badge work.
+He helped the younger Boy Scouts with their merit badge work.

-The Braxton Stuntz Foundation is honored that CHOMP, the local hospital, created a special award for a deserving students of faculty.
+The Braxton Stuntz Foundation is honored that CHOMP, a local hospital, created this special award for a deserving seniors of medicalfaculty.

 CHOMP Braxton Stuntz Memorial Award 2024 Recipient: Elaina